GDxU/ypilot/README-yp.md

     ?thing is the first thing in ?array which is Wiggly with phase ?phase
       not Mortal
+      (and
+	(?phase >= 0)
+        (?phase < π)
+      )

-This condition searches the array `?array` for a thing described by all of the given adjectives (or `not`), and if any are found, assigns the first one to the `?thing` variable and makes the condition true.
+This condition searches the array `?array` for a thing described by all of the given adjectives (or `not`), which satisfies the conditions in `(and ...)`, and if any are found, assigns the first one to the `?thing` variable and makes the condition true.
+The `(and ...)` part is optional.
 Note that like `there is a thing` above, `?thing` must not already have a value before this condition is evaluated.
 But unlike the above, an adjective without `not` in front of it is not required (since we're already searching just the `?array` and not the entire game, we don't need that requirement to limit the search space).

     ?player is holding down "ControlLeft"